sticky/unreal-vr-template/README.md

 ### Android Studio

+Oculus headsets are Android devices under the hood.
+When creating an Oculus-targeted VR project in Unreal Engine, your final output will be an Android app.
+Android Studio provides a complete set of tools for developing Android apps and so it is the obvious choice for packaging a VR application from Unreal.

 #### Install

-From the download archives at [https://developer.android.com/studio/archive](https://developer.android.com/studio/archive), download and install [Android Studio 4.0](https://redirector.gvt1.com/edgedl/android/studio/install/4.0.0.16/android-studio-ide-193.6514223-mac.dmg)
+From the download archives at [https://developer.android.com/studio/archive](https://developer.android.com/studio/archive), download and install [Android Studio `4.0`](https://redirector.gvt1.com/edgedl/android/studio/install/4.0.0.16/android-studio-ide-193.6514223-mac.dmg)

-It's often recommended to have Unreal Engine and Epic Games Launcher closed while installing and configuring Android Studio
+> Note: We've often seen it recommended to have Unreal Engine and Epic Games Launcher closed while installing and configuring Android Studio.
+We suspect this has something to do with Unreal being able to source the newly configured environment.
+At the very least, you should restart your Editor after installing everything.

-Version 4.0 is the one we've seen most often recommended, but we have also had success with version 4.2.2 and suspect any of the 4.x.x versions would be compatible.
+Android Studio `4.0` is the one we've seen most often recommended, but we have also had success with version `4.2.2` and suspect any of the `4.x.x` versions would be compatible.
 Our configuration seems to work on both fresh and existing installs.
+It doesn't really matter if you choose a "standard" or "custom" installation as you will have to configure additional components anyway.

-The latest version of Android Studio (Chipmunk 2021.2.1, at this writing) will not work.
-From our tests, it seems to expect different requirements for the gradle project than the ones that Unreal Engine 5.0 automatically generates during the build process.
-We did not experiment with changing this default gradle setup.
+> Beware: The latest version of Android Studio (`Chipmunk 2021.2.1`, at this writing) will _not_ work.
+From our tests, it seems to expect different requirements for the Gradle project than the ones that Unreal Engine 5.0 automatically generates during the build process.
+We did not experiment with changing this default Gradle setup.
+See the [Troubleshooting > Gradle](#gradle) for more.

 #### Configure

-The 4.x versions include an SDK Manager that will handle installing the minimum required packages.
+The `4.x.x` versions include an SDK Manager that will handle installing the minimum required packages.
 We recommend using it as opposed to installing separately from other sources.

 From the "Welcome to Android Studio" splash screen, select _Configure > SDK Manager_ (or from within an Android project, select _Tools > SDK Manager_).